nsol-nmsu/NetPrompt/readme.md

 ## Citation

-This work is currently under review.
-A BibTeX citation entry will be provided upon acceptance.
+This work has been accepted and presented at MILCOM 2025.
+The BibTeX citation will be added here once the proceedings are published.